aws-neuron/aws-neuron-sdk/docs/tensorflow-neuron/tutorial-compile-infer.md

 pip install neuron-cc[tensorflow]
 ```

-## Step 3: Compile on Compilation Server
+## Step 3: Compile on Compilation Instance

-A trained model must be compiled to Inferentia target before it can run on Inferentia.
+A trained model must be compiled to Inferentia target before it can be deployed on Inferentia instances.
 In this step we compile the Keras ResNet50 model and export it as a SavedModel which is an interchange format for TensorFlow models.

 3.1.
 Create a python script named `compile_resnet50.py` with the following content: